Observation of the International Space Station

 You find a list of the next sighting opportunities for your location below.
 The green bars indicate the brightness of the ISS on its pass.

 The list contains all visible passes of the ISS during the next ten days.
-Please click on the pass' bar to get more details.
+Please select a pass to get more details.